Generator Selection

 What to Actually Consider When Choosing a Genset

-Probably should have led with this section, honestly.
+Probably should have led with this part honestly.
 Prepare your vessel by calculating your peak electrical load realistically — add up what you’ll actually run simultaneously, not just total capacity.
 Develop your understanding of duty cycles, because a generator that runs at 80% load is happy and efficient, while one that’s constantly at 30% builds carbon and causes problems.
 Plan conservatively on sound levels if you anchor in populated areas, because your neighbors will let you know if your generator is too loud.
 That’s what makes generator selection endearing to us passagemakers — the right unit runs quietly in the background, powering everything you need without drama, while the wrong one becomes a constant headache that dominates your maintenance schedule.

 Captain Tom Bradley